SOPRA-Group-17/sopra-fs-20-group17-client/README.md

 - **Pick a number:** The user must choose a number between 1 and 5.

-- **Enter guess**: He can see all given clues which are valid.
+- **Enter guess:** The guesser see all given clues which are valid.
 He can either make a guess or skip if he doesn’t want to guess.

-- **Evaluation**: On this screen the user can evaluate if he guessed correct or not and see his current score.
+- **Evaluation:** On this screen the user can evaluate if he guessed correct or not and see his current score.

 ### Flow of the clue giver: